 You don't have to be an expert on these areas to apply, we are just as keen to hear from people who are starting to think about climate change and are at the beginning of their journey to take action to address the climate emergency, as we are to hear from more established groups.

-Organisations that receive funding will invited to join a learning network which will provide opportunities for groups to collaborate and share experiences.
+Organisations that receive funding will have opportunity to collaborate and share experiences with other groups.

 Basic Rules of the Scheme: